uzairamer/covid-dataset-pipeline/README.md

 ## Further Improvements
 1. We can discard the use of `SEEN_KEYS` by picking up dataset columns based on index.
 So if a dataset has different number of columns, ideally, the ingestion should fail.
 2. We can use a clever `regular expression` or `string matching algorithm` to normalize columns.
 3. DAG tasks can be divided into granular subtasks.
-E.g. fetching tables foreign key constraint tables.
+E.g. fetching tables that tables that have relations.
 4. Aforementioned is a completely custom solution, a framework can solve many of the above features.